 In the textile industry, particularly the manufacture of materials is a highly resource-intensive process.
 The production and treatment of fabrics consume a considerable amount of water, energy and chemicals.
 Official regulation to secure environmentally friendly production is important, but monitoring compliance with regulations to protect the environment is especially important.
 At our in-house textile printing factory in Helsinki, wastewater is monitored regularly and actions in accordance with the environmental permit are taken care of in compliance with the requirements set.
 We also require wastewater to be dealt with appropriately by all our material suppliers.
 We in no way accept wastewater being released untreated into the waterways.
 Compliance with environmental regulations is monitored as part of factory inspections.

 As customer awareness grows, the amount of conscious consumption choices also increases.
 We are continually working to make our operations more transparent and to provide our customers with more detailed information about our products, their origin and the manufacturing conditions.
 Increasing openness is long-term work that we do together with our supply chain partners.
 See the list of our suppliers and factories here.

 Sustainability risk management

-Marimekko’s sustainability risk management process is aligned with the company’s overall risk management process.
+Risks related to sustainability matters are addressed as part of consolidated risk management and presented as part of the Report of the Board of Directors.
 The risks are assessed systematically on an annual basis we define measures to respond to the risks identified.
 We monitor the implementation of measures on a regular basis.
 The management group addresses the identified risks and measures to address them on an annual basis.